mistval/node-fetch-cache/README.md

 ```
 ### Cache with Redis

 A Redis cache may be used.
-This required the optional peer dependency ioRedis to be installed.
+This requires the optional peer dependency ioRedis to be installed.
+An exception will be thrown if the dependency is not available.

 For testing, a docker instance of Redis may be started as follows: